robobe/robobe.github.io/docs/blog/linux/deb/build_binary_deb_file.md

 ---
-title: Build binary deb package
 tags:
     - deb
     - ubuntu
+    - package
 ---
+# Build binary deb package
 A deb is a standard Unix ar archive that contains your application and other utility files.